kubernetes/community/events/elections/2021/README.md

 help refine further elections.

-If you otherwise qualify to vote but have not yet applied for Org Membership, then please [request an exception][voter exemption form] (and please apply for Org Membership as well).
+If you otherwise qualify to vote but have not yet applied for Org Membership, then please [request an exception][voter exception form] (and please apply for Org Membership as well).

-Only contributions to projects and artifacts that fall under Steering Committee's governance will be considered for voter exemption.
+Only contributions to projects and artifacts that fall under Steering Committee's governance will be considered for voter exception.

 Examples of contributions that would be considered:
 * Slack admins who are not active in GitHub